Eradev/StolenRealmMods/README.md

 Changes to make the battles better:

 * Right clicking on a self target skill will cast it automatically;
-* Auras are activated automatically at the start of the battle (Toggleable)
+* Auras are activated automatically at the start of the battle (Toggleable);
+* Convert EXP gained into gold when your character reached max level (Toggleable);
+* Remove the item drops limit (Toggleable).

 ## Better Message Window